Student Employee Excellence Development (SEED) Program

 - Attend at least four more workshops, from any module (i.e., a total of 10 workshops)

 - Complete a project that furthers student employee training.
 Please see the Guidelines for SEED Reflections and Projects [pdf].

 You may complete the SEED certification requirements over the course of one or more semesters.
-The only time limit is completion before you graduate.
+The only time limit is completion before the end of the semester in which you graduate.

 Student employees in a Moving Through Conflict workshop